MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/copilot-pos-report-insights.md

 1. Go to your POS functionality profile (**Retail and Commerce \> Channel setup \> POS setup \> POS profiles \> Functionality profiles**).
 On the **Copilot** FastTab, enable **Report insights** to get Store insights by Copilot reports in the Store Commerce app.
 1. Run the **1070 (Channel configuration)** job to sync these updated settings to the channel database.

-TThis capability is available for customers using the following English language Commerce versions:
+This capability is available for customers using the following English language Commerce versions:

 - Commerce version 10.0.39, PQU-4 onwards (CSU : 9.49.24184.3, Store Comm.
 App 9.49.24193.1)
 - Commerce version 10.0.40, PQU-1 onwards (CSU : 9.50.24184.2, Store Comm.
 App 9.50.24189.1)